SAP S/4HANA

 SAP S/4HANA is an enterprise resource planning software for large enterprises developed by SAP SE.
-It is the successor to SAP R/3 and SAP ERP and is optimized for SAP's in-memory database SAP HANA.
+It is the successor to both SAP R/3 and SAP ERP, and is optimized for SAP's in-memory database SAP HANA.

 Purpose

 SAP S/4HANA is an enterprise resource planning (ERP) software package meant to cover all day-to-day processes of an enterprise (for example, order-to-cash, procure-to-pay, plan-to-product, and request-to-service) and core capabilities.
 It integrates functions from lines of businesses as well as industry solutions, and also re-integrates portions of SAP Business Suite products such as SAP SRM, SAP CRM and SAP SCM.
 As SAP Business Suite 4 only runs on the SAP HANA database it is packaged as one product: SAP S/4HANA.
 SAP's classical R3, ERP and ECC based business suite and related products were designed to run on several database platforms, including those from Oracle, Microsoft and IBM.